I-Am-Jakoby/PowerShell-for-Hackers/Functions/Detect-Mouse-Movement.md

 # Detect-Mouse-Movement

-A function to pause a script until a mouse movement is detected.
-This is useful if you want to wait for an action to take place for when the target is in front of their PC.
+Detecting the mousemovent of a terget could be helpful in 2 different situations.
+Finding out if they just came back to their PC or finding out if they stepped away from their PC

 ## Description

-This function will get the position of the mouse cursor when the script is ran and save it as $originalPOS Using a while loop it will check the position every X seconds as indicated by the $pauseTime variable If the position of the cursor has not changed the capslock button will be pressed This is to stop the screen from sleeping and use the capslock light as an indicator the function is still waiting When a mouse movement is detected the function will break out of the loop and resume the script
+These functions will get the position of the mouse cursor when the script is ran and save it as $originalPOS Using a while loop it will check the position every X seconds as indicated by the $pauseTime variable

+[Target-Comes] In this first function the position of the cursor will be checked every 3 seconds If the position of the cursor has not changed the capslock button will be pressed every 3 seconds as well This is to stop the screen from sleeping and use the capslock light as an indicator the function is still waiting When the position of the cursor is different the function will break out of the loop and resume the script This is helpful if you are wanting to run a script once they return to their computer

+[Target-Leaves] In the second function the position of the cursor will be checked Then the script will sleep for the number of seconds defined by the $PauseTime variable If the cursor is in the same position it will break out of the function and continue the script This is helpful if you are trying to determine if the target is away to run a script while they are gone

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## The Function

 ```
-function Pause-Script{
+function Target-Comes {
 Add-Type -AssemblyName System.Windows.Forms
 $originalPOS = [System.Windows.Forms.Cursor]::Position.X
 $o=New-Object -ComObject WScript.Shell